UIC-CS484/assignment-2---final-project-repository-team27/README.md

 The Database file is stored as `mywebsite/database/portfolio.db`.
 You can import database in DB Browser using this file.
 You can also create database in any other tools using `mywebsite/database/db.sql` file.

+#### Charting
+We have used [anychart-nodejs](https://www.npmjs.com/package/anychart-nodejs) library for Timeline charts at `/user/portfolio` page.

+#### GitHub API
+The GitHub RESTFul API is integrated with the application.
+You can connect your GitHub account by adding "GitHub username" from "Add Social" option on `/user/add-social` form.
+The GitHub repositories are rendered on portfolio page of given username at `/user/portfolio`

 #### Twitter API Integration
 This project integrates the Twitter API.
 To use Twitter API,
 1. Create the developer account as described [here](https://developer.twitter.com/en/apply-for-access).